quantresearcher/pooledtesting/README.md

 <img src = "images/plot.png" width = "800">

 In this case, the optimal pool size is 7 and this leads to a reduction of more than 60% in the number of tests compared to when everyone is tested individually.
+For a more in-depth discussion of the steps involved, check out this [notebook](simulator/example.ipynb).

 ## Raison d'être